AU-Master-Thesis/thesis/sections/4-results/metrics.typ

     breakable: false,
   )[
 #figure(
-  image("../../figures/out/perpendicular-path-deviation.svg"),
+  rotate(180deg, image("../../figures/out/perpendicular-path-deviation.svg")),
     // caption: figure.caption(
     //     position: top,
     //     [Illustration of how the perpendicular path deviation error is calculated.
 The green#sg line segments are the optimal path between waypoints.
 The red#sr line segments are the planned path.
 The dashed gray#sgr lines show the projection with the shortest distance to one of the waypoint segments, from a sampled position.]
     //   )
     caption: [Illustration of how the perpendicular path deviation error is calculated.
 The green#sg line segments are the optimal path between waypoints.
 The red#sr line segments are the planned path.
-The dashed gray#sgr lines show the projection with the shortest distance to one of the waypoint segments, from a sampled position.]
+The dashed gray#sgr2 lines show the projection with the shortest distance to one of the waypoint segments, from a sampled position.]

 ) <f.perpendicular-path-deviation>
   ]